Hard Disk Music Centre

 Next comes the selection of Hard Disk.
 I did not want to use internal disk of the Mac, so I decided to buy a separate HDD box with own motherboard, own LAN card, own Linux embedded firmware and OS.
 Unlike the USB disks - this one works and plays music without a need for any computer.
 It is a stand alone media server, which has two HDD slots.
 I made a RAID mirror to keep the data safe.
 Shall one HDD fail - simply replace it with the new one, the second one will still work.
 No need to make backups (almost)

 I chose the cheap and popular D-Link Media Server model DNS323.
-It costs in Poland 200 Euro and it has all that I need.
+It cost in Poland 200 Euro and it has all that I need.
 After setting it up (only by a Windows computer) it starts being a true server, which can do files, web, FTP, and it can even have mail exchange and fixed ip address (to host a web site !!!).
 It is seen by the MAC just as a disk.
 We can attach a name to it via DNS and call it up from any browser like a web address.
 Those of you more IT or IP educated will be thrilled knowing that you can PING the box too !!!

 dns323what you can't see is that this enclosure is METAL.
 Not plastic.